Pasupuleti143/Pasupuleti143/README.md

 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Projects based on Python language with the suitable peoples.
-- 📫 How to reach my project discussions
+- 📫 How to reach my project discussions to the persons.
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...